adamsilver/fdpb/03-Book-A-Flight.md

 # Book A Flight

-In this chapter, we'll be designing a flight booking system.
-On the face of it, this is more of a niche problem compared to Registration and Checkout forms.
-However, every topic in this chapter is, not only interesting but transferable to other problem domains.
+In this chapter, we'll design a flight booking system.
+At first this might seem like a bit of a *niche* problem, especially when compared to *A Registration Form* and *Checkout*.
+However, this chapter encourages to solve several interesting topics that are very much applicable to other problem domains.

 Here are the main steps in our flow: